 Accreditation of Educational Programs

-The BLS reported that in 2009, there were approximately 240 graduate-level speech pathology programs that had been accredited by the American Speech-Language-Hearing Association's (ASHA) Council on Academic Accreditation.
+The BLS reported that the American Speech-Language-Hearing Association's (ASHA) Council on Academic Accreditation accredits graduate-level speech pathology programs.
 Attending an accredited program is a requirement for ASHA certification, as well as licensing in some states.

 Licensure and Certification Requirements

 Though voluntary in most states, the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential offered by the ASHA is required by many employers.
-The BLS reported that, as of 2009, 47 states required licensure for speech-language pathologists working in health care facilities.
+The BLS reported that, as of 2015, almost all states required licensure for speech-language pathologists.
 Some states require state licensure and teacher certification for speech therapists working in public schools.
 The ASHA provides a complete list of state licensing and certification requirements (www.asha.org).